 Carbon Jacked is an environmental startup that combats climate change through carbon offsetting and education.
 They only partner with projects verified under the Gold Standard for the Global Goals, which is the leading international standard for carbon offsetting projects and guarantees that projects actually offset the amount of CO2 they claim to.
 You can find out more about Carbon Jacked and how you can make a positive impact here.

-Our paint cans are made from stainless steel, which is infinitely recyclable.
+Our paint cans are made from tinplate, steel which is coated in a thin layer of tin.
+The great thing about tinplate is that it's infinitely recyclable.
 You can recycle empty tins at your local Household Waste Centre.
-Or you can send the whole lot back to us and we’ll recycle the tin and leftover paint.
+Or you can send the whole lot back to us and we’ll recycle the tin and leftover paint for you.
 See how do I dispose of extra paint?

 Volatile Organic Compounds (VOCs) are gases emitted from certain solids or liquids that have a negative affect on our indoor air quality.
 They come from the chemicals in paint, which are a necessary part of the recipe to preserve and stabilise the paint.